SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: EXPERIMENTS AND RESULTS

-The other variable that can influence the system's accuracy is how unambiguous the gaze history itself was.
-While users were asked to look at the intended objects they were not requested to make sure no other object was glanced at.
+Another variable that can influence the system's accuracy is the degree of ambiguity in the gaze history itself.
+While users were asked to look at the intended objects, they were not required to avoid glancing at other objects.
 This would have been an unnatural constraint since objects were spread across the table and users' line of sight was not constantly aligned with their head direction.
 The ultimate goal was to have a relatively normal speech and gaze interaction with the robot.
-To assess the role of the gaze behavior, we computed the mean of the gaze time percentual distribution across trials on the different categories of visual objects in the scene (the camera/robot, the task targets, the distractors, and the irrelevant objects).
+To assess the role of gaze behavior, we computed the mean percentage distribution of gaze time across trials for the different categories of visual objects in the scene (the camera/robot, the task targets, the distractors, and the irrelevant objects).
 For gaze segments where two different objects could be the target, the dwell time was evenly split among the corresponding categories.
-We then compared the distributions for wrong and correctly inferred tasks, in the version with gaze and scene information (see Fig. \ref{fig:gazedistro_breakfast} and \ref{fig:gazedistro_drink}).
-It can be appreciated that in the breakfast scenario, the gaze lingering more on distractors and irrelevant objects (T1 and T3) led to wrong inferences.
-The same is true for T1 in the drink scenario.
-For T3 still, accuracy does not appear to be influenced by a noisier scanpath.
+Across participants, only 20\% of fixation segments contained more than one object.
+We then compared the distributions for wrongly and correctly inferred tasks, in the versions with gaze and dwell time (see Fig. \ref{fig:gazedistro}).
+Across conditions, when the system was wrong, the gaze lingered more on distractors and irrelevant objects, as expected.
+For T3 in both scenarios, the proportion of time spent on the target appears to have helped resolve the container ambiguity.
+Still, in some cases, the system was correct even when the gaze partially lingered on distractors and irrelevant objects.